Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

 > **NOTE**: Credentials used in this example are for demonstration purposes only.
 You should use stronger credentials.

-### Venafi Credentials File
+### CyberArk Credentials File

-The *Venafi Collection for Ansible* requires Venafi credentials and connection settings to be specified using a file called `credentials.yml`.
+The *CyberArk Collection for Ansible* requires CyberArk credentials and connection settings to be specified using a file called `credentials.yml`.
 Once created we recommend applying password-based encryption to it using `ansible-vault encrypt credentials.yml`.

-**Trust Protection Platform**:
+**CyberArk Certificate Manager, Self-Hosted**:

 ```
 access_token: 'p0WTt3sDPbzm2BDIkoJROQ=='